Low-Latency Event-Based Object Detection with Spatially-Sparse Linear Attention: Related Work

 \subsection{State-level Sparsity in Linear Attention}

 A recent direction to improve linear attention is to introduce state-level sparsity.
 Mixture-of-Memories \cite{du2026mom} and Sparse State Expansion \cite{pan2026scaling} maintain multiple independent states and use a learned router to send each token to only a few memories.
-Our SSLA follows the same sparse state activation idea but targets event-based vision and exploits spatial structure.
-Instead of learning-based routing, we scatter events according to their locations, yielding spatially-sparse state updates suitable for event-based vision.
+Our SSLA follows the same sparse state activation idea but is fundamentally different in that the construction of substates is spatially structured, which enables geometric routing of event embeddings and admits the position-aware projection that encodes spatial inductive bias.
 Concurrent work \cite{sekikawa2026col2a} also introduces local states in linear attention for local-level event-based vision, but requires spatial contraction at discrete timestamps, which is not asynchronously, event-by-event trainable.
-Our work, instead, uses a scatter-compute-gather algorithm to reorganize events to subsequences and does not rely on spatial contraction, which is fully event-by-event asynchronous.
+Our work, instead, uses a scatter-compute-gather algorithm to reorganize events into subsequences and does not rely on spatial contraction, which is fully event-by-event asynchronous.